sephcodes66/predictive-maintenance-mlops/README.md

 ## The Business Problem

-The goal of this project is to predict customer churn for the Olist e-commerce platform.
-By identifying customers who are likely to stop making purchases, the business can proactively engage them with targeted marketing campaigns to improve customer retention.
+The goal of this project is to predict the Remaining Useful Life (RUL) of turbofan engines based on sensor data.
+By predicting when an engine is likely to fail, maintenance can be scheduled proactively, reducing downtime and preventing catastrophic failures.

-We define **churn** as a customer who has not made a purchase in the last 180 days.
+We define the problem as a regression task to predict the RUL, which is the number of operational cycles remaining before an engine is expected to fail.

 ## MLOps Lifecycle

 This project follows a structured MLOps lifecycle, separating concerns into distinct, automated stages:

-1.  **Data Ingestion:** Downloads the raw data from Kaggle and loads it into a local SQLite database.
+1.  **Data Ingestion:** Downloads the raw sensor data (e.g., from a public dataset like the NASA Turbofan Engine Degradation dataset) and loads it into a local SQLite database.
-2.  **Feature Engineering:** Transforms the raw data into a feature table suitable for modeling, using SQL to calculate features like Recency, Frequency, and Monetary (RFM) values.
+2.  **Feature Engineering:** Transforms the raw time-series sensor data into a feature table suitable for modeling.
+This includes creating rolling averages, standard deviations, and other relevant features.
-3.  **Model Training:** Trains a baseline XGBoost classification model on the feature table.
+3.  **Model Training:** Trains a baseline regression model (e.g., XGBoost) on the feature table to predict RUL.
 4.  **Hyperparameter Tuning:** Uses Optuna to systematically search for the best model hyperparameters.
-5.  **Experiment Tracking:** Uses MLflow to log all experiments, including parameters, metrics, and artifacts, to a Databricks workspace.
+5.  **Experiment Tracking:** Uses MLflow to log all experiments, including parameters, metrics, and artifacts.
 6.  **Testing:** Includes a full suite of unit and integration tests using `pytest` to ensure code quality and reliability.
 7.  **Containerization:** Encapsulates the entire workflow in a Docker container for portability and reproducibility.
+8.  **Deployment:** Provides a simple FastAPI script to serve the model as a REST API.
+9.  **Monitoring:** Includes a script to simulate monitoring for data drift.

 ## Project Structure